 The Board has determined that the Association is not a reporting entity.
+The Associations complies with all recognition and measurement aspects of Australian Accounting Standards.
 The financial report does not include all of the disclosure requirements of AASBs except for the following minimum requirements:

-AASB 101 Presentation of Financial Statements AASB 107 Cash Flow Statements AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors AASB 1054 Australian Additional Disclosures
+- AASB 101 Presentation of Financial Statements - AASB 107 Cash Flow Statements - AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors - AASB 1048 Interpretation of Standards - AASB 1054 Australian Additional Disclosures